Continuing Education Activity

 Infections - Serious bacterial, viral, and fungal infections can occur.
 New or reactivated viral infections can include JC virus infection, herpes simplex, CMV, varicella-zoster, West Nile Virus, and hepatitis B and C. Due to the risk of reactivation, live vaccines are contraindicated during treatment with rituximab.
 They should be given at least four weeks before starting rituximab.

 Reactivation of hepatitis B with fulminant hepatitis, hepatic failure, and death can occur.
-All patients should be screened with hepatitis B surface antigen (HBsAg) and hepatitis B core antibody (anti-HBc) before starting rituximab.
+Before starting rituximab, all patients should be screened with hepatitis B surface antigen (HBsAg) and hepatitis B core antibody (anti-HBc).
 Patients should also be monitored for hepatitis B reactivation during and after treatment.

 Reactivation of Hepatitis B and the development of PML (progressive multifocal leukoencephalopathy) due to the JC virus are indications to discontinue rituximab.